 Meet the MSP430 USCI Module

 The Universal Serial Communication Interface (USCI) is a powerful hardware module built into the MSP430G2553.
-It handles the low-level details of serial communication, so you don’t have to manually shift out bits or time every clock cycle in software.
+It handles the low-level details of serial communication, so you don’t have to bit bang like a crazy person.

 The G2553 includes two distinct USCI modules, each specialized for different protocols: